 This, then, is the point to which the author has directed all his arguments.
-He affirms that I contend that gifts and charges are &#8220;two series with no points of contact.&#8221; Let us see how far my writings bear this out.
+He affirms that I contend that gifts and charges are "two series with no points of contact."
+Let us see how far my writings bear this out.

-I take the liberty of citing a passage from my pamphlet entitled, &#8220;On the Presence and Action of the Holy Ghost in the Church&#8221; (p.
-35), where I say: &#8220;That the bishop may be engaged in feeding the flock, I do not deny.
+I take the liberty of citing a passage from my pamphlet entitled, "On the Presence and Action of the Holy Ghost in the Church" (page 35), where I say: "That the bishop may be engaged in feeding the flock, I do not deny.
 But, from the fact that such a gift is useful in the episcopal office, it does not follow that all who possessed it were in this office, and still less that the office was the same thing as the gift.
 I may engage my clerk to write well and be a good accountant, and he must know these things in order to be clerk, but it does not follow that every scribe and keeper of accounts should be a clerk.
 This office supposes a confidence which extends to many other things, to the management of money and goods, to dealing with customers, etc. Thus, a man may be a pastor and lack many things necessary to a bishop, and never have been invested with this office.
-A man may lack the power of rule, discernment needed in order to watch over souls, gravity to have influence over light spirits in the details of life,|
+A man may lack the power of rule, discernment needed in order to watch over souls, gravity to have influence over light spirits in the details of life,¦

-| These expressions shew how the author of the &#8220;Examination&#8221; has misunderstood my thought, when he ascribes to me assigning to local charges as their object &#8220;employment for temporal uses.&#8221; While presenting in good faith the general ideas I have put forth on ministry, he has, in treating the point in question, fallen into a preoccupation which has completely hidden from him all I have said, so that, in seeking to oppose me, he maintains *what I have myself maintained* in the writings from which he has gathered the exposition of my views.
+¦ These expressions shew how the author of the "Examination" has misunderstood my thought, when he ascribes to me assigning to local charges as their object "employment for temporal uses."
+While presenting in good faith the general ideas I have put forth on ministry, he has, in treating the point in question, fallen into a preoccupation which has completely hidden from him all I have said, so that, in seeking to oppose me, he maintains *what I have myself maintained* in the writings from which he has gathered the exposition of my views.
 I beg all persons who honestly wish to know what I think, to read what I have written.

 {8}